carriemorrill/lake-model/README.md

 Strub PT, Powell TM (1987) The exchange coefficients for latent and sensible heat flux over lakes: Dependence upon atmospheric stability.
 Boundary Layer Meteorology 40:349-361

+## 7. Acknowledgements

+Development of portions of this code was supported by the National Science Foundation under Grant Number 1504069.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.